Yugam18/disney-assignment-lit/README.md

 - **Smart Autocomplete**: Get instant character name suggestions as you type
 - **Advanced Filters**: Use the filter panel to narrow results by specific films, TV shows, or video games

-### Navigation
-- **Browse**: Scroll through the character cards to explore Disney characters
-- **Favorites**: Click the heart icon to add characters to your favorites
-- **Details**: Click on any character card to view detailed information
-- **URL Sharing**: Filtered results are saved in the URL for easy sharing and bookmarking

 ## Code Architecture

 ### Recent Improvements